 Before we re-draw the person into the box, we need to imagine what they look like as shapes.
 Use your pencil to sketch out the shapes that make up the body.

 Now you have the shapes of the body worked out, think about the foreshortening of shapes and draw those shapes into the new tilted box.
 Use the horizontal lines on the box to help you work out the placement

 You can now use the form you have drawn to recreate your image from a new angle.
 Take care to look at the way clothes fall and what an underneath view of each item of clothing would look like.

-You now have a foreshortened drawing of your original image you can shade in or colour with watercolour and pen as we have below.
+You now have a foreshortened drawing of your original image that you can shade in or colour with watercolour and pen, as we have below.

 This is foreshortening.